 Avoid going in and out of the website as this shows the search that people are interested and can result in the prices bumping up.

-Wow Air and Icelandair both offer extended stopover trips in Iceland.
+Icelandair offers extended stopover trips in Iceland.
 This is a great option because not only can you break up a long flight you can also experience Iceland on the way!

 Going in September meant we just missed the chance of seeing the Northern Lights in Iceland, click here to read our friend Valerie’s guide on the best times to see them.